billythemusical/recode-fa23/modules/06-developing-locally/digital-ocean-droplet.md

 1. `cd` into the new repo folder
 2. `npm install` the dependencies
 3. Add a `.env` file that matches your local `.env` file
+    - Use the `nano` text editor to create the file like so:

+        ```bash
+        nano .env
+        ```
+    - Then paste in your credentials from your local `.env` file and follow the instructions at the bottom of the editor to save and exit.
 4. Start the app with `pm2 start` and the script name you were working with.

 #### Managing the pm2 process